MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/5-configure-azure-diagnostic-extension.md

 In this unit, you'll see how to install the Azure Monitor Agent to monitor the health of a VM.
 You'll learn how to enable the agent for an existing VM.

-## Install the Azure Monitor Agent using Data Collection Rules
+## Install the Azure Monitor Agent by using Data Collection Rules

 The Azure Monitor Agent allows you to collect near real-time performance metrics from the guest operating system, along with log events, and store the results in Azure Monitor Metrics and Azure Monitor Logs.